mahmoud/sedimental/entries/simple_statistics_for_systems.md

 counter used extensively in PayPal's Python services.

 [btc]: http://boltons.readthedocs.org/en/latest/cacheutils.html#threshold-bounded-counting

-**Inferential statistics** contrast with descriptive statistics in that the goal is to develop models and predict future performance.
-Applying predictive modeling, like regressions and fitting distributions, can help you assess whether you are collecting sufficient data, or if you're missing some metrics.
-If you can establish a reliable model for your service and hook it into modeling and alerting, you'll have reached SRE nirvana.
-In the meantime, many teams make do with simply overlaying charts with the last week, but this requires constant manual interpretation, doesn't compose well for longer-term trend analysis, and really doesn't work when the previous week isn't representative (i.e., had an outage or a spike).

-**Parametric statistics** contrast with non-parametric statistics in that the data is presumed to follow a given probability distribution.
-If you've established a model using inferential statistics, and that model can be put in terms of standard distributions, you've given yourself a powerful set of abstractions with which to reason about your system.
-We could do a whole article on the probability distributions we expect from different parts of our Python backend services (hint: expect a lot of [fish][poisson]).
-Teasing apart the curves inherent in your system is quite a feat, but don't drift too far from the real data, and as with any extensive modeling exercise heed the cautionary song of the black swan.

 **Multivariate statistics** allow you to analyze multiple output variables at a time.
 It's easy to go overboard with multiple